Measurement of cosmogenic $^9$Li and $^8$He production rates at RENO: The RENO experiment

 \section{The RENO experiment}

 The RENO experiment measured the smallest neutrino mixing angle $\rm{\theta_{13}}$ based on the disappearance of electron antineutrinos produced by the Hanbit nuclear reactors\,\cite{RENO:2012mkc,RENO:2018dro}.
-Two identical near and far detectors\,(ND and FD) were deployed at distances of 290 and 1\,380\,m from the reactor array center, respectively.
+Two identical near and far detectors\,(ND and FD) were deployed at distances of 290 and 1380\,m from the reactor array center, respectively.
 They detect the reactor antineutrinos through the IBD reaction, using liquid scintillator\,(LS) loaded with 0.1\% gadolinium\,(Gd) as a target.
 The interaction is identified by coincidence between the prompt positron signal and the delayed neutron capture on Gd.

 The detector consists of four cylindrical layers as shown in Fig.\,\ref{figure1}.
-They are neutrino target, $\gamma$-catcher, buffer and veto from the innermost and filled with different liquids.
-A main inner detector\,(ID) consisting of the neutrino target $\gamma$-catcher and buffer, is contained in a cylindrical stainless steel vessel of 5.4\,m in diameter and 5.8\,m in height and houses two nested cylindrical acrylic vessels.
-An outer detector\,(OD) of 1.5\,m in thickness surrounds the ID and is filled with 350\,tonnes of highly purified water.
-The innermost target vessel, a 25\,mm thick acrylic vessel of 2.75\,m in diameter and 3.15\,m in height, holds 16\,tonnes of 0.1\% Gd-doped LS\,(Gd-LS) as a neutrino target.
-It is surrounded by a 60\,cm thick layer of 29\,tonne undoped LS in $\gamma$-catcher, useful for recovering $\gamma$-rays escaping from the target region.
+They are neutrino target, $\gamma$ catcher, buffer and veto from the innermost and filled with different liquids.
+A main inner detector\,(ID) consisting of the neutrino target, $\gamma$ catcher and buffer, is contained in a cylindrical stainless steel vessel of 5.4\,m in diameter and 5.8\,m in height and houses two nested cylindrical acrylic vessels.
+The innermost target vessel, a 25\,mm thick acrylic vessel of 2.75\,m in diameter and 3.15\,m in height, holds 16\,ton of 0.1\% Gd-doped LS\,(Gd-LS) as a neutrino target.
+It is surrounded by a 60\,cm thick layer of 29\,ton undoped LS in $\gamma$ catcher, useful for recovering $\gamma$ rays escaping from the target region.
 The $\gamma$-catcher liquid is contained in a 30\,mm thick acrylic vessel of 4.0\,m in diameter and 4.4\,m in height.
-Outside the $\gamma$-catcher is a 70 cm thick buffer region filled with 65\,tonnes of mineral oil\,(MO).
-It provides shielding against ambient $\gamma$-rays and neutrons coming from outside.
+Outside the $\gamma$ catcher is a 70\,cm thick buffer region filled with 65\,ton of mineral oil\,(MO).
+It provides shielding against ambient $\gamma$ rays and neutrons coming from outside.
+An outer detector\,(OD) of 1.5\,m in thickness surrounds the ID and is filled with 350 ton of highly purified water.

 Light signals emitted from particles interacting in ID are detected by a total of 354 low-background 10-inch Hamamatsu R7081 photomultiplier tubes\,(PMTs)\,\cite{Ma:2009aw} that are mounted on the inner wall of the ID.
 The OD is equipped with 67 10-inch R7081 water-proof PMTs mounted on the wall of the concrete veto vessel.
 The inner surface of OD is covered with Tyvek sheets to increase the light collection.